LinusU/node-albatross/readme.md

 with an object instead of an array as the first argument, the Promise resolves with an object instead of an array as well.

+**Note:** Contrary to the standard MongoDB Node.js driver, this function will *not modify* any objects that are passed in.
+Instead, the returned documents from this function are what was saved in the database.

 ### `findOneAndUpdate(filter, update[, opts]): Promise<object>`

 Finds a document and updates it in one atomic operation.